William P. Rogers: 1969–1973: Secretary of State

 In February 1969, Nixon began to discuss plans to bomb the Viet Cong and North Vietnamese bases just over the border in Cambodia, which Rogers felt was unwise, warning that such a bombing offensive might damage the peace talks in Paris.
 On March 16, 1969, Rogers attended a meeting at the White House where Nixon discussed Operation Menu, the plans to bomb Cambodia in secret.
 Though the State Department's experts stated that the main source of weapons for the Viet Cong was the Ho Chi Minh Trail coming down from North Vietnam via Laos, not Cambodia, Rogers had not read their assessments.
-At the March 16 meeting, Rogers offered the most tepid opposition to the plan to bomb Cambodia, which began the next day.
+He offered tepid opposition to the operation, which began the next day.

-One of his notable aims was to initiate efforts at a lasting peace in the Arab–Israeli conflict by the so-called Rogers Plan on December 3, 1969.
-Throughout his tenure, however, his influence was curtailed by Nixon's determination to handle critical foreign policy strategy and execution directly from the White House through his national security adviser Henry Kissinger.
+Despite being stymied by Nixon and Kissinger, Rogers was still able to further the aims of the State Department.
+On December 3, 1969, he introduced a peace plan for Arab–Israeli conflict termed the Rogers Plan.

 Rogers signing the Paris Peace Accords.

 On the night of February 21, 1970, Kissinger first met in secret with the North Vietnamese diplomat Le Duc Tho in a house in Paris suburb, opening a new set of talks that were independent of the official peace talks in Paris.
 Kissinger only first informed Rogers of the secret talks in Paris parallel to the official talks in February 1971, a year later.
 On March 23, 1970, Rogers told the press that the United States had the utmost respect for the "neutrality, sovereignty and independence" of Cambodia, stating categorically there no plans to invade Cambodia.
 In the same press conference, Rogers stated: "We don't anticipate that any request will be made" for help from the new Lon Nol government.
 Unknown to him, Nixon and Kissinger were already discussing plans to invade Cambodia.
 On April 30, 1970, the United States invaded Cambodia.